cvaisnor/goTestProgram/README.md

-This is a repo for some simple Go programs.
-Executables are not included.
+This is a repo for a simple Go program.